A family walking along a beach

 We published our epilepsy manifesto, A Fairer Future for Epilepsy, before the 2026 Senedd elections.
 It calls on the Welsh Government to address urgent issues through five clear priorities set by people with epilepsy.

-During the campaign and beyond we will be calling on parties and candidates to support the five priorities we have outlined that will make a fairer future for people with epilepsy;
+We are calling on MSs to support the five priorities we have outlined that will make a fairer future for people with epilepsy;

-We promote community‑based solutions such as local epilepsy hubs, mobile clinics, targeted outreach in deprived areas, nutrition advice, seizure safety training, and improved mental health access for rural communities. - Strengthening epilepsy care in primary care
+We promote community‑based solutions such as local epilepsy hubs, mobile clinics, targeted outreach in deprived areas, nutrition advice, seizure safety training, and improved mental health access for rural communities.
+We also want to ensure high quality and consistent maternity care for people with epilepsy, from pre-conception support to the post-natal period.

 We work to ensure every GP practice follows national guidelines, has clear referral pathways, and receives training to manage epilepsy safely.
 We also support initiatives like the Waiting Well Policy to keep people safe while they await specialist care.